CirclesUBI/circles-handbook/docs/developers/tech-overview.md

 ## Layer 1 - Circles Garden Services Layer

-Up to now, the blockchain and the smart contract world is the common environment where different Circles apps (or wallets) and services live on top of, such as **circles.garden** or **circles.land**.
+Up to now, the blockchain and the smart contract world is the common environment where different Circles apps (or wallets) and services live on top of, such as **circles.garden**, **circles.pink**, or **https://staging.circlesubi.id/#/**.

 The Circles Garden system architecture has multiple intermediate services to interact with the Blockchain world to overcome different limitations:

 - Relayer
-- The Graph
+- graph-node
 - Api
 - Pathfinder
 - Trust and Capacity Networks